interval1066/filecryptor/README.md

 No PKI, no super infrastructure stuff, just something with a nice interface to experiment with.
 I envisioned using this as a starting point for porting different encryption algorithms to various platforms.
 IN NO WAY would I use this as my main encryption application, there are a lot better applications for that.
 Might not be a bad starting point for better application though.

 Added a new settings manager class that takes an arbitrary settings object to encaspulate the settings.
 Never felt right about having to couple that with the rest of the system.
-Finally settled on a facade for it.
+Finally settled on a facade pattern for it.

 ## To do:
 - [X] Profile serialization way too complex, implement as a decorator pattern